Nico Hoerner Player Props: Cubs vs. Yankees

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .388, fueled by 23 extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.383) thanks to 23 extra-base hits.

-- Among the qualified hitters in baseball, his batting average ranks 30th, his on-base percentage ranks 76th, and he is 117th in the league in slugging.
+- Among the qualifying hitters in MLB action, his batting average ranks 34th, his on-base percentage ranks 89th, and he is 120th in the league in slugging.

-- Hoerner has driven in a run in 26 games this year (32.9%), including 12 games with more than one RBI (15.2%).
+- In 27 games this season (33.8%), Hoerner has picked up an RBI, and in 12 of those games (15.0%) he had two or more.
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.